Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 MacEwan University administers this program on government’s behalf.

-Professors and instructors must partner with an international institution to be eligible for an i@Home grant.
-Learn more about i@Home eligibility requirements.
+Professors and instructors must partner with an international institution to be eligible for an [email protected] grant.

 How to apply